phetsims/perennial/doc/automated-maintenance-process.md

 ## #0b: Stop your transpiler

-If you are running a transpiler with the `--watch` flag, it should be stopped before continuing.
+If you are running a transpiler with the `--live` flag, it should be stopped before continuing.
 It can interfere with builds and other operations that will be done in the maintenance process.

 ## #1: Checking branch status: `Maintenance.checkBranchStatus()`